ng-Classic/ng-classic/aio/content/guide/doc-update-start.md

 The documentation in angular.io is built from [markdown](https://en.wikipedia.org/wiki/Markdown) source code files.
 The markdown source code files are stored in the `angular` repo that you forked into your GitHub account.

-To update the Angular documentation, you need:
+To update the Angular Classicdocumentation, you need:

 *   A clone of `personal/angular`